 CARES Act Grants: Emergency Financial Aid Grant to Students

-The CARES Act provides the U.S. Department of Education (“DOE”) with funds for MTI/DTC to provide Emergency Financial Aid Grants to students for expenses related to the disruption of campus operations due to Coronavirus (COVID-19) including Eligible Expenses under a student’s cost of attendance such as:
+The American Rescue Plan provides the U.S. Department of Education (“DOE”) with funds for MTI/DTC to provide Emergency Financial Aid Grants to students for expenses that arise due to Coronavirus (COVID-19) including Eligible Expenses under a student’s cost of attendance such as: